-At Maple Bank, we want to help you in your financial aspirations in any way possible.
+At Granite Bank, we want to help you in your financial aspirations in any way possible.

 One of the most important ways we can help is to provide you with valuable knowledge about money and banking.
 You're always welcome to speak with any of our experienced bankers, and we also want to make resources available to you online, so you can learn when it's convenient for you.

 The Federal Deposit Insurance Corporation (FDIC) has developed computer-based personal financial management training sessions for people of all ages.
 Check out FDIC Money Smart today!